 In GigaVUE-FM, on the left navigation pane, go to Inventory > CONTAINER > Universal Cloud Tap - Container.
-You can view the following tabs on the Universal Cloud Tap -Container launch page:
+You can view the following tabs on the Universal Cloud Tap - Container launch page:

 Tabs Description Monitoring Domains Displays the Monitoring Domain details and the connectivity status from GigaVUE-FM to Cluster.
 The count of reachable and unreachable clusters per Monitoring Domain.
 Clusters Displays Kubernetes Clusters, along with UCT-C Controller information and the total number of nodes per Cluster.
 Also displays GigaVUE-FM to Controller connectivity and Heartbeats status.
 Heartbeat status is from UCT-C Controller to GigaVUE-FM.
-Note: You can delete a cluster that is not associated to any Monitoring Domain from the Clusters page.
+You can delete a cluster that is not associated to any Monitoring Domain from the Clusters page.
 Ensure that you delete the cluster only after stopping the UCT-C Controller and the UCT-C TAP.
+UCT-C solution supports a maximum of 64 clusters, with a default maximum of 50.
+Refer to Configure UCT-C Settings.
 Nodes Displays the Nodes from all Kubernetes Clusters along with UCT-C TAP information and Total Pods per Node.
-UCT-C TAP status should be Connected for deployments for respective Worker Nodes to go through.
-If the UCT-C TAP status for a Worker Node is not shown as Connected, the deployment for that Worker Node will not go through.
+UCT-C TAP status show be connected for deployments for respective Worker Nodes to go through.
+If the UCT-C TAP status for a Worker Node is not shown Connected, the deployment for that Worker Node will not go through.
+Note: A maximum of 500 nodes is supported per cluster, with qualified support available for up to 250 nodes.
+For any issues, Contact Technical Support.
 Pods Displays the list of Pods from all Kubernetes Clusters.
 For each Pod, all metadata - Pod Name, Labels, IPs, Namespace, Service Name, Service IPs, Node Name, Containers, and Host Network information is displayed.
+Note: A maximum of 25K pods are qualified across single or multiple clusters.
+Pod counts beyond this limit are expected to function.
+For any issues, Contact Technical Support.
 Settings Displays the general settings which include disconnected UCT-C Controller or TAP Purge Interval days, and the maximum number of Clusters allowed in GigaVUE-FM.